Rough Wooing: Propaganda war

 The English objective to forward a union between Scotland and England had wavering support among some sectors of the Scots population.
 These Scots may not have relished French domination of Scottish affairs or may have seen the alliance with England as furthering the Protestant cause.
 A number of books and pamphlets were published in England as propaganda to encourage such feelings.
 They focused on three aspects of the conflict: long-standing debates about the rights of the English crown in Scotland, the perceived injustice of the Scottish rejection of the Treaty of Greenwich, and the merit of the Protestant religion.
 The English commander at Broughty, Andrew Dudley, hoped to distribute Bibles printed in English, which were not freely available in Scotland.
 Scotland countered the English propaganda with the Complaynt of Scotland, probably printed in France in 1549.
 Another work, Ane Resonyng by William Lamb, did not make it to the press.

 The first English work was written before the Battle of Solway Moss: A Declaration, conteyning the iust causes and consyderations, of this present warre with the Scottis, wherein alsoo appereth the trewe & right title, that the kings most royall maiesty hath to the soveraynitie of Scotlande.
 A journal of Hertford's raid on Edinburgh of 1544 was printed as The Late expedicion of the Earl of Hertford into Scotland.
 A contribution by a Scot in England, John Elder, remained unpublished.
 It was intended to preface a detailed description and map of Scotland.
 Elder claimed that the northern lords of Scotland, who were 'red-shanks' of Irish descent, would be loyal to Henry VIII, and reject the French culture imposed by Cardinal Beaton and the Scottish court.
 (Elder later became the tutor of Lord Darnley.)

 Somerset began a new round in 1547 shortly before the Battle of Pinkie by publishing the Scot James Henrisoun's An Exhortacion to the Scottes to conforme themselfes to the honourable, Expedient & godly Union betweene the two realmes of Englande & Scotland.
 It was followed by Somerset's printed Proclamation of 4 September 1547, and the Epistle or Exhortation of February 1548.
-The Pinkie campaign was described by William Patten in The Expedition into Scotland of the most worthy Prince, Edward Duke of Somerset.
-A Welshman, Nicholas Bodrugan, added his Epitome of the title of the kynges majestie of Englande, which looks back to Geoffrey of Monmouth to justify English claims and seeks to reassure Scottish fears that the civil law of England was harsher than Scots law.
+The Pinkie campaign was described by William Patten in The Expedition into Scotland of the most worthy Prince, Edward Duke of Somerset, printed by Richard Grafton in 1548.

+A Welshman, Nicholas Bodrugan, contributed his Epitome of the title of the kynges majestie of Englande, which looks back to Geoffrey of Monmouth to justify English claims and seeks to reassure Scottish fears that the civil law of England was harsher than Scots law.
 David Lindsay's poem The Tragedy of the Cardinal was published in London with an account of the death of George Wishart, with a preface encouraging religious reform by Robert Burrant.
 In October 1548, Sir John Mason and other clerks were rewarded £20 for their archival researches into "records of matters of Scotland" for these tracts.